CLT-SG/CLT-CLESS-Player/PR_DESCRIPTION.md

-## Server-Side Streaming Protocol Format Support — Follow-up Fixes

-Addresses robustness and recovery for streaming playback after initial protocol implementation.
-Focuses on stream timeout handling, error recovery, and improved diagnostics across mobile and desktop players.
+## Fix: VideoJS Source & Format Validation — Prevent Wrong Data Passed to Player

+Addresses an issue where VideoJS could receive malformed or incorrect `src`/`type` values (including base64/data URIs or incorrectly inferred MIME types), causing playback failures, rejected promises, or silent errors.
+This change adds validation and sanitization before passing sources to VideoJS and unifies error handling across mobile and desktop players.

 ## Issues Fixed

-1. Stream playback sometimes did not recover on playback errors or timeouts (orphaned players persisted)
-2. Stream timeouts were not consistently cleared, causing delayed media rotation or resource leaks
-3. Stream duration handling in multi-item slots could lead to premature disposal or long hangs
-4. Missing or unclear user-facing notifications for stream playback failures
-5. Logging and diagnostics for stream start and timeout events were insufficient for debugging
+1. VideoJS was sometimes given malformed or incorrect `src`/`type` causing play() to fail or reject
+2. Incorrect inference of `contentType` for streaming vs. regular videos led to playback mismatches
+3. Base64/data URIs and other unsupported values were occasionally passed to the player
+4. Silent failures lacked diagnostic logs and consistent skip/recovery behavior

 ## Technical Changes

-1. Added robust stream start detection with a `streamStarted` flag and ensured stream timeout variables are cleared when playback begins or errors occur
-2. Improved stream error handling to explicitly dispose VideoJS instances and auto-skip to the next media item with user-friendly notifications
-3. Added explicit console logging for stream start, duration timeout, and error events to aid debugging and diagnostics
-4. Added defensive checks to avoid double-dispose and null reference issues during error handling
+1. Validate `asset.originalUrl` and inferred `contentType` before calling `videojs.src()` or `player.play()`; skip invalid sources with logs and user notification
+2. Sanitize and avoid passing base64/data URIs as normal video sources; use explicit detection for streaming protocols
+3. Use `videojs.src({src, type})` only for recognized mime types and fall back to skip-on-error when unsupported
+4. Add diagnostic console logs for src/type validation and play Promise rejections; handle rejected play promises by auto-skipping the slot
-5. Applied the same fixes and tests to both mobile and desktop `slot-media.js` implementations for parity
+5. Applied the same validation and test updates to both mobile and desktop `slot-media.js` implementations for parity

 ## Files Changed Summary

 **Mobile App:**
-- mobile/www/assets/js/slot-media.js - Improved stream start detection; clear stream timeouts; better error handling, disposal and logging
+- mobile/www/assets/js/slot-media.js - Add src/type validation, defensive checks, improved logging, skip-on-error behavior

 **Desktop App:**
-- src/assets/js/slot-media.js - Synchronized fixes from mobile for stream resilience and diagnostics
+- src/assets/js/slot-media.js - Synchronized validation fixes from mobile

 **Documentation:**
-- docs/STREAMING-IMPLEMENTATION-SUMMARY.md - Updated troubleshooting notes for stream timeouts and error recovery
+- docs/STREAMING-IMPLEMENTATION-SUMMARY.md - Added guidance on content-type validation and play error handling

 ## Testing

-Format Support:
-- M3U8/HLS streams still play correctly with protocol-based detection
-- RTSP streams continue to show transcoding guidance where applicable

-Error Handling:
-- Stream playback errors now show user notifications and auto-skip reliably
-- Stream timeouts and disposals no longer leave orphaned VideoJS players

-Platform:
+- Verified malformed/unsupported src values are skipped and the next media item is played
+- Confirmed play Promise rejection is handled gracefully with logs and auto-skip behavior
-- Mobile and desktop parity maintained
+- Ensured parity across mobile and desktop implementations
-- No breaking changes introduced; backward compatibility preserved